-[CID 1819, #1]The second example illustrates the case where APs affiliated with an MLD belong to a mix of multiple BSSID set and a co-hosted BSSID set or is a standalone AP.
-By definition, since APs affiliated with an AP MLD have same properties (such as security), APs in a co-hosted BSSID set on a link are not part of the same AP MLD.
+[CID 1819, #1]The second example illustrates the case where APs affiliated with an MLD belong to a mix of a multiple BSSID set, a co-hosted BSSID set and an AP that is not a member of multiple BSSID set or a co-hosted BSSID set.
+Since by definition, APs affiliated with an AP MLD have same properties (such as security), APs in a co-hosted BSSID set on a link are not part of the same AP MLD.
 Figure AA-7 (Example of mix of multiple BSSID set, co-hosted set and standalone AP in a multi-link setup) shows an example where APs affiliated with an MLD belong to a mix of multiple BSSID set, co-hosted set or is a standalone AP on their respective link.

-Figure AA-7—Example of mix of multiple BSSID set, co-hosted set and standalone AP in a multi-link setup[CID 1819]
+Figure AA-7—Example showing a mix of multiple BSSID set, co-hosted set and an AP that is not a member of a multiple BSSID set or a co-hosted BSSID set[CID 1819]

 [CID 1819, #1]As seen from Figure AA-7 (Example of mix of multiple BSSID set, co-hosted set and standalone AP in a multi-link setup), APs corresponding to BSSID-x, BSSID-z, and BSSID-y are part of the multiple BSSID set on link 1 and belong to different MLDs (MLD 1, MLD 2, and MLD 3, respectively).
-On link 1, AP-y, affiliated with MLD 3, corresponds to the transmitted BSSID for the multiple BSSID set on link 1.
-The three APs on link 2 belong to the same co-hosted BSSID set and each is affiliated with a different MLD.
-On link 3, there is a single standalone AP (AP-b) which is affiliated with MLD 2.
+On link 1, AP-y, affiliated with MLD 3, corresponds to the transmitted BSSID (depicted as BSSID-y [T]) for the multiple BSSID set on link 1.
+The three APs on link 2, AP-p, AP-q and AP-r, belong to the same co-hosted BSSID set and each is affiliated with a different MLD, MLD 1, MLD2 and MLD3 respectively.
+On link 3, there is a single AP (AP-b) that is affiliated with MLD 2.

 ============